wiating-app/frontend/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 Your app is ready to be deployed!

+## `docker-compose up`

+Start the app in a dockerized mode.
+The app should be available on http://localhost:3000/